clearlinux/dockerfiles/CONTRIBUTING.md

 A pull request will be accepted for an image if it satisfies the guidelines mentioned above.

-When opening a pull request, be sure to also modify the .travis.yml to include the following entry:
+When opening a pull request, be sure to also modify the .github/workflows/ tests.yml to add new item in matrix.node:

 ```
+   matrix:
-   - DOCKERFILE_DIR=<name of folder containing image>
+     node: ["name of folder containing image"]
 ```

-Make sure this entry is in sorted order in the existing list of DOCKERFILE_DIR.
+Make sure this entry is in sorted order in the existing list of items in the matrix.node.

-This step allows the build of the image to be tested in Travis CI.
+This step allows the build of the image to be tested in Actions CI.

-Because of the current usage of Travis CI, any pull request change will trigger a rebuild of all images.
+Because of the current usage of Actions CI, any pull request change will trigger a rebuild of all images.
 Some of these may fail.
-The only failure that is blocking is if the image in question does not build in Travis CI.
+The only failure that is blocking is if the image in question does not build in Actions CI.